Russian-Doom/russian-doom/COMPILING.md

 The only supported generators are [Archive Generators](https://cmake.org/cmake/help/latest/cpack_gen/archive.html).

-# Building International Doom on Linux
+# Building Russian Doom on Linux

 Compiling on Linux is rather simple.